What is patellar luxation?

 What are the symptoms?

-A luxating patella can affect both cats and dogs of any breed, but is most common in small or miniature dogs.
+A luxating patella can affect both cats and dogs of any breed, but is most common in small or miniature dogs and is rarer in cats.
 Luxating patella in cats is most commonly found in domestic short-haired cats.
 Most animals start showing signs as puppies or young adults, although mature dogs can also suffer from patellar luxation.

 Although the signs of patellar luxation can vary, you might notice your pet ‘skipping’ as they walk, with their hind leg carried for a few steps before quickly returning to normal.
 This happens when the patella slips out of the groove and stops when it goes back in again.
 Some animals will limp continuously, or – if both knees are affected – they may have difficulty walking, or move with a stiff gait.

 Grade 1: the patella can be pushed out of the groove but spends most of time in the groove